Frequently Asked Questions

 In the beginning, we will practice contactless communion using prepackaged communion sets containing both the bread and the juice.
 Worshipers will need to pick up enough sets for all communicants in their family as they enter the sanctuary for the service.

-In the meantime, we are taking this opportunity to make needed repairs, including replacing the fence, restoring the ground cover to a safe depth, pressure washing the equipment, and trimming back (or replacing) the surrounding bushes.
+The church playground is now open after a summer spent making needed repairs, including replacing the fence, restoring the ground cover to a safe depth, pressure washing the equipment, and trimming back (or replacing) the surrounding bushes.